IbzanHyena/blog.ibzan.co.uk/articles/2023-01-06-typescript-template.md

 I think JavaScript is probably one of the more competitive options when trying to do literate programming.

 TypeScript in theory fixes a lot of my issues with raw JavaScript.
-I think it's a testament to the design of TypeScript's type system (try saying that ten times fast!) that it manages to encapsulate so much icky JavaScript behaviour in a language that can be incrementally adopted.
+I think it&rsquo;s a testament to the design of TypeScript&rsquo;s type system (try saying that ten times fast!) that it manages to encapsulate so much icky JavaScript behaviour in a language that can be incrementally adopted.
 In addition, union types in the way that TypeScript has to implement them are a very interesting concept I think about exploring more whenever I think about a type system for a while.

-However, for this project (at least at an early stage), using the full extent of TypeScript's power was going to be far from necessary.
+However, for this project (at least at an early stage), using the full extent of TypeScript&rsquo;s power was going to be far from necessary.
 All I really wanted to do was find some way to generate some static HTML.
 The [Next.js template][project template] I started with includes an option to do just that, while also providing live reload for development.

-Exploring the template, I found fairly quickly how it was generating HTML: it's just in the TypeScript code.
+Exploring the template, I found fairly quickly how it was generating HTML: it&rsquo;s just in the TypeScript code.
 As I understand it, this is a feature of [JSX][JSX] which allows the programmer to directly embed HTML into a suitable TypeScript (or, since TypeScript is a superset of JavaScript, JavaScript) file.
 This eases a lot of the potential pain when handling templates between the file they are written in and the script that populates them.
 Everything can instead be passed around in-code with minimal fuss.
-It's no surprise that JSX became popular as a result of React and other front-end libraries since it makes this so easy.
+It&rsquo;s no surprise that JSX became popular as a result of React and other front-end libraries since it makes this so easy.
-At the same time, it means the programmer doesn't need to learn a separate template language — everything they already know in TypeScript is valid.
+At the same time, it means the programmer doesn&rsquo;t need to learn a separate template language — everything they already know in TypeScript is valid.

 I will admit it feels a bit funny writing things in basically HTML again, instead of using some format like Markdown (which this blog is written in) to generate it.
-However, for a project of this scale, it's really convenient.
+However, for a project of this scale, it&rsquo;s really convenient.
 You can just get straight down to implementing stuff with minimal fuss.

 I spent far longer on this project tweaking CSS to get the appearance acceptable that thinking about how to template the pages and generate them.